stevesarmiento/maximus/README.md

 - "Show me the 7-day OHLC data for BTC"
 - "What are the trending cryptocurrencies right now?"
 - "Get detailed information about Cardano"

+**Technical Analysis:**
+- "Analyze Bitcoin using technical signals"
+- "What do the signals show for SOL over 30 days?"
+- "Show me the trading signals for ETH"
+- "Is BTC overbought or oversold?"
+- "What are the WaveTrend and RSI levels for Ethereum?"

+**Autonomous Trading (requires delegation setup):**
+- "Execute strategy for Solana in dry run mode" - Simulates trade with calculated position size
+- "Should I buy ETH based on signals?" - Gets strategy recommendation
+- "Analyze SOL with strategy engine" - Complete analysis with entry signals and position sizing
+- ⚠️ **Always test with dry_run=True first before live trading!**
+- 📖 See [AUTONOMOUS_TRADING_GUIDE.md](AUTONOMOUS_TRADING_GUIDE.md) for complete documentation

 **Solana Wallets (requires web dashboard setup):**
 - `/balances` - Show wallet balances instantly